 C. How did Gebusi notions and experiences of time change between 1980 and 1998?
 What examples does the author provide to illustrate these changes?
 Why are changes in Gebusi notions of time significant?

 D. What factors help account for the fact that Gebusi so willingly accepted modernizing influences between 1982 and 1998?
-How much of this acceptance was based in factors of culture or belief rather than actual economic improvement?
+How much of this acceptance was based in factors of culture or belief rather than in actual economic improvement?

 E. By what means had Gebusi become Christian by 1998?
 What was the respective role of (a) white missionaries, (b) Papua New Guineans from other parts of the country, (c) cultural beliefs and orientations to modernity, (d) the prospect or lure of material rewards, and (e) the decisions and actions of Gebusi themselves?